matdomeier/rotation_sensitivity/README.md

 Our goal is to assess the impact of using different rotation models while reconstructing the surface of the Earth deep in time for Palaebiological purposes.
 Our study focuses on four of the most widely used open-sourced models.
 We first adopt a simulation approach, and compare the outputs of the models directy to assess how different they are.
 Next, we apply the models to two case studies, corals and terrestrial crocodiles datasets covering the last XXX Myrs, to illustrate the influence of using different models in the result that we obtain.
 This file details how the codes provided with this repository are linked to the analyses.

-To facilitate the execution and make it as clear and reproducible as possible, the scripts are organised in a sense that to run all the analysis (except <strong>1.1</strong>), <strong>, you just have to execute the two masterfiles in the [MASTERFILE](https://github.com/Buffan3369/rotation_sensitivity/tree/main/scripts/MASTERFILES) folder </strong>.
+To facilitate the execution and make it as clear and reproducible as possible, the scripts are organised in a sense that to run all the analysis (except <strong>1.1</strong>), <strong>, you just have to open the [Rproject](https://github.com/Buffan3369/rotation_sensitivity/blob/main/rot_sens.Rproj) and, from there, execute the two masterfiles in the [MASTERFILE](https://github.com/Buffan3369/rotation_sensitivity/tree/main/scripts/MASTERFILES) folder </strong>.
 They will automatically source the other scripts.

 ## 1. Simulation approach: Assessing the differences between paleorotation models